birminghamurbanobservatory/static-website/src/markdown-blog-posts/august-weather.md

 ![Wind speeds for Birmingham through August 2020](../images/august-weather/wind-speed.png)

-For wind speeds we can see that the maximum speeds (in green) were particularly high across the 26th August with a max speed of 31.61 m/s (70.71mph).
-Even the average wind speeds (blue) during this period were particularly fast, with speeds of around 4-8 m/s (~9-18mph)
+For wind speeds we can see that the maximum speeds (in green) were particularly high across the 26th August with a max speed of 31.6 m/s (70.7 mph).
+Even the average wind speeds (blue) during this period were particularly fast, with speeds of around 4-8 m/s (~9-18 mph)

 As we had some technical issues with our campus rain gauge recently the precipitation values below are from the Moseley School site.
 Looking at precipitation depth we can see that we had plenty of rain across Birmingham through the month, particularly towards the latter half as those named storms hit the UK.
-A total of 117.81mm was recorded, well above average for August, with ~66mm usually expected in Birmingham.
+A total of 117.8 mm was recorded, well above average for August, with ~66 mm usually expected in Birmingham.

 ![Precipitation values for Birmingham through August 2020](../images/august-weather/precip.png)